Polyamide Fibers

 Polyamide fibers guarantee shape retention.

-Polyamide (PA), commonly known as nylon, is a general term for thermoplastic resins containing repeating amide groups – [NHCO] – on the main chain of the molecule, including aliphatic PA, aliphatic-aromatic PA and aromatic PA.
-Among them, aliphatic PA has many varieties, large output and wide application.
+Polyamide (PA), commonly known as nylon, is a general term for thermoplastic resins containing repeating amide groups [NHCO]—on the main chain of the molecule, including aliphatic PA, aliphatic-aromatic PA and aromatic PA.
+Among them, aliphatic PA has many varieties, a large output, and a wide application.

 Common polyamide fibers are mainly derived from two types of polymers.
-One is polydiacid diamine obtained by polycondensation of diamine and diacid, whose chemical structural formula of long-chain molecule is H-[HN(CH2)xNHCO(CH2)yCO]-OH.
+One is a polydiacid diamine, obtained by polycondensation of a diamine and diacid, with a long-chain molecular structure represented by the formula H-[HN(CH₂)xNHCO(CH₂)yCO]-OH.
 A typical example is polyamide-66, the chemical formula of which is shown in the figure below.

-The other type is obtained by polycondensation or ring-opening polymerization of lactam, whose chemical structural formula of long-chain molecule is H-[NH(CH2)xCO]-OH.
+The other type is obtained by the polycondensation or ring-opening polymerization of lactam, whose chemical structural formula for a long-chain molecule is H-[NH(CH₂)xCO]-OH.
 A typical example is polyamide-6, the chemical formula of which is shown in the figure below.

 Properties

-• Polyamide has good comprehensive properties, including mechanical properties, heat resistance, wear resistance, chemical resistance and self-lubrication, and has a low coefficient of friction, a certain flame retardancy, and easy processing.
+- Polyamide has outstanding comprehensive properties, including mechanical properties, heat resistance, wear resistance, chemical resistance and self-lubrication, and has a low coefficient of friction, a certain flame retardancy, and easy processing.

 Structure